rokrokss/flyte/rsts/deployment/gcp/index.rst

 ================================

 * Use the https://<FLYTE-ENDPOINT>/console to get access to flyteconsole UI
-* Ignore the certificate error if using a self signed cert
+* Ignore the certificate error if using a self-signed cert

 Troubleshooting
 ===============

-* If flyteadmin pod is not coming up, then describe the pod and check which of the container or init-containers had an error.
+* If the flyteadmin pod is not coming up, then describe the pod and check which container or init-containers had an error.

 .. code-block:: bash